 Annemarie has judged internationally and domestically for amateur and commercial wine competitions for over 11 years.
 She served as the Chairman of the American Wine Society (AWS) Wine Judge Certification Program in 2018.
 She developed and taught classes and sessions at the AWS and Viticulture & Annual Wine Industry National Conferences.
 She has judged wines in numerous competitions and re-certified as a wine judge November 2021.

-Her passion for wine and increasing her wine knowledge has led to continued wine education opportunities, currently with Italian wine, having recently become certified as a Specialist in the Food and Wine of Central Italy, through 3IC (Italian International Indigenous Wine and Food Studies Center).
+Her passion for wine and increasing her wine knowledge has led to continued wine education opportunities, recently with Italian wine, having recently become certified as a Specialist in the Food and Wine of Central Italy, through the instruction of Ian D’Agata of 3IC (Italian International Indigenous Wine and Food Studies Center).
 She has participated in VinItaly International Academy, OperaWine, VinItaly, BING (Best Indigenous Native Grapes), 3IC Educators course, Collisioni Wine Project and the Indigena World Tour (Native Wine Grapes of Italy project).

 She writes about Finger Lakes wines for the Cork Report, https://thecorkreport.us/ connects with wine novices and devotees alike through numerous published articles on the wine and food experience.
 Annemarie is an author and a member of the International Editorial Team for The New Normal Ebook, Explore The New Normal Ebook: https://www.winesupporter.com/?fbclid=IwAR21pCou5HnR9i85Q0tZOcpf5LfbHN04mG-KPiRSPq9AcDkClR5AIEVLKQg

 Her love of food and wine has led to exploring different wine regions of the world in order to gain a better appreciation of how the people, places, wine, food and culture come together to enhance the experience of each.